openservicemesh/osm/docs/patterns/certificates.md

 ### How OSM Integrates with Vault

 When the OSM control plane starts, a new certificate issuer is instantiated.
-The kind of cert issuer is determined by the `--cert-manager` CLI parameter.
+The kind of cert issuer is determined by the `--certificate-manager` CLI parameter.
 When this is set to `vault` OSM uses a Vault cert issuer.
 This is a Hashicorp Vault client, which satisfies the `certificate.Manager` interface.
 It provides the following methods: